famousj/spline-demo/writeup/writeup.md

 ## A Final Thought About LLMs

 The original purpose of this exercise was as a refresher on React and TypeScript.
-Since my original code was lost in the mists of time, I thought this would be a good small project to recreate it in a more accessible form (rather than as part of a Windows .exe), and then do the writeup you’re reading.
+Since my original code was lost in the mists of time, I thought this would be a good small project to recreate it in a more accessible form (rather than as part of a proprietary Windows program), and then do the writeup you’re reading.

 I also made extensive use of [Claude](https://claude.a) in writing this.
 That process probably merits an article even longer than this, but it was interesting looking at the value and limitations of AI-assisted software development.
-(My high-level takeaway: I would not throw any code that Claude generated into production without looking it over closely.)
+(My high-level takeaway: it's extremely helpful, but I would not throw any code that Claude generated into production without looking it over closely.)

 At some point, I asked Claude to solve this problem.
 Specifically I asked, “if I have an array of 100 points, can you make a path between the points that has no intersections?”